 Miss Dortheá E. Thomas

-A world renowned published author, motivational speaker, and political activist.
+A world renowned published author, motivational speaker, and eco-justice activist.

 As a passionate Political and Social Justice Activist, Ms. Dorthea Thomas works as an Detroit & Great Lakes Organizer for the Sierra Club Michigan Chapter.
 She is a world renowned published author, leadership coach and motivational speaker.
 A strong proponent of leadership and personal development, she uses her communication and motivating strengths to empower others to reach their greatest potential in life.
 A three time author, Dortheá released her debut book “High Heels and Higher Expectations: Step out on faith; Expect the Best in your Life” in March 2015, along with her second literary work “A Glimmer of H.O.P.E. – Healing, Optimism and Positive Energy” and third book “Obligated Emotions: Poetry for the Soul” shortly after.
 She is also the Founder of the Detroit Environmental & Water Alliance, a community group dedicated to the pursuit of social justice – when it comes to clean air, clean water and a just transition for a green energy economy for all.

 She’s the CEO and Founder of The Minority Women in Leadership Commission, a nonprofit organization dedicated to mentoring and empowering young women to increase their leadership capabilities.

 She has been the press secretary assistant intern for the U.S. Senate, a personal assistant for a Congressman in the U.S. House of Representatives, and became a graduate of The White House Project “Go Run” training in 2012.
 She is an influential young progressive who is passionate about: Health, Environmental, and Climate Policy.